BDevop/langchain_sql/README.md

 # Artificial Intelligence SQL Interface
 A ficticious internal company database that employees can query via natural language.
+- Replace the database with your own and you have an incredibly powerful open-source tool at your disposal.

 # Startup
 1. Clone the repository by running `git clone https://github.com/delfortrie/langchain_sql.git`